zenml-io/zenml-projects/image-segmentation/README.md

 pip install -r requirements.txt
 ```

-Let's also install the wandb integration
+Since we will be using [wandb](https://github.com/wandb/client) to monitor our experiments, let's also install the `wandb` integration

 ```bash
 zenml integration install -y wandb